Upper River Catchments – The Essence Of Life

 Whio occupy a unique ecological niche being well adapted to fast flowing water and bolder habitats.
 This freshwater environment also support a variety of other wildlife such as eels, fish, aquatic plants and aquatic invertebrates.

-Whio are considered an indicator of environmental quality with their presence confirming a clean and healthy water body able to supports macro-invertebrates such as mayfly, stonefly larvae and caddisfly which sustain the diet of this species.
+Whio are considered an indicator of environmental quality with their presence confirming a clean and healthy water body able to support macro-invertebrates such as mayfly, stonefly larvae and caddisfly which sustain the diet of this species.